Kike Oniwinde: BYP Network

 BYP Network, often dubbed 'the LinkedIn for black professionals', has now grown to a platform of tens of thousands of members across the globe.
 With a focus on changing the black narrative to one focused on aspirations, attainability and achievement, BYP is now a community that connects black professionals with each other and corporations.
 Oniwinde noticed a significant gap in the social media network area which connected black professionals in one place.
 The BYP app encompasses social networking and career development, specifically focusing on the D&I space.
 It has transformed this area with a variety of features, from platforms for black groups to connect and collaborate, an in-app job board, live events and much more all in one place.

 In 2019, BYP Network hosted a Senior Leadership Conference which attracted 900 attendees, and guest speakers from senior professionals in industries within Tech, Finance.
 Over August and July, BYP aimed to scale their business through an equity crowdfund campaign with seedrs, and within five days of going public, they raised £500,000 with over 1,000 investors.
 In August, BYP announced a total raise of over £850,000 ($1.1m), meaning Kike became one of thirty-five female founders to have raised over $1million.

 Awards

 She was awarded the Southeastern Conference Academic Honor award for her MSc Management degree and athletics by University of Florida.

 In 2018 Oniwinde was included in the Financial Times and Inclusive Board's first list of Top 100 UK BAME Leaders in Tech.

-In 2019 she was included in a list of young leaders within technology in Europe (Forbes' 30 under 30) and was one of the 2019 Maserati 100, a list produced by Maserati and the Sunday Times.
+In 2019 she was included in Forbes 30 Under 30, a list of young leaders within technology in Europe and was one of the 2019 Maserati 100, a list produced by Maserati and The Sunday Times.

 In December 2019, Oniwinde was awarded the Alumni Laureate Recent Graduate Award by University of Nottingham.